jcorreadev/task-list/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A modern, feature-rich Todo application built with React, TypeScript, and Tailwind CSS.
-This project serves as an example frontend implementation for [FastDB.io](https://fastdb.io), demonstrating how to integrate with FastDB's backend-as-a-service platform.
+This project serves as an example frontend implementation for [FastDB.io](https://fastdb.io), demonstrating how to integrate a React frontend with FastDB.io's REST API mock endpoints.

 ## 📋 About This Project